Go to search feature Go to content

 Investments in existing combined heat and power plants with potential for increased power generation.

-Why invest in the SEB Nordic Green Energy Fund?
+Why invest in the SEB Nordic Energy?

 • Get exposure to renewable energy infrastructure assets in the Nordic countries through a well-diversified portfolio of investments.

-• Help alleviate the energy shortage in Northern Europe – the fund will invest in new energy production and in upgrading older energy plants to increase energy output.
+• Help alleviate the energy shortage in Northern Europe – the fund will invest in local new energy production and in upgrading older energy plants to increase energy output.

 • Increasing energy demand, combined with energy shortage and fossil fuels being phased out, calls for large investments in renewable energy.
 There is therefore an opportunity for investors to contribute with their capital to finance, as well as to gain exposure to, the renewable energy transition.